StBalashov/Operating-Systems/ReadMe.md

-This works are to verify my skills of working with bash on linux OS.
+These works are to verify my skills of working with bash on linux OS.